 The best time to visit the sanctuary is during winters from November to February.
 This is the time when you can see a wide variety of migratory birds in the sanctuary.

 How To Reach Chilika Wildlife Sanctuary

 Bhubaneswar airport located at a distance of 120 km is the nearest airport to the sanctuary.
 The nearest railheads are in Puri and Bhubaneswar.
 Chilika lake is accessible by road from both the cities.

 9. Dandeli Wildlife Sanctuary

-Surrounded by thick forests, deep valleys and steep hills along the Western Ghats, Dandeli wildlife sanctuary is located in the state of Karnataka.
+Surrounded by thick forests, deep valleys and steep hills along the Western Ghats, Dandeli wildlife sanctuary is located in Karnataka.
+It is spread over an area of 866 sq km.

-Spanning over an area of 866 sq km, the sanctuary is a part of Anshi Dandeli tiger reserve.
-It is also an important elephant reserve meant to protect wild elephants.
+The sanctuary is a part of the Anshi Dandeli Tiger Reserve.
+It is also an important elephant reserve, meant to protect wild elephants.
 Check this post you are interested to know more about Karnataka’s national parks.